News location:

 Towards a denser city

-Much has changed since the preparation of the plan including a greater awareness of climate change and the environmental impacts of development; population decline in older areas leading to underutilisation of infrastructure, reduced housing affordability, an increased preference for higher-density housing in areas of high accessibility, a reduced ability to influence Commonwealth office location and land speculation in surrounding NSW, which made land acquisition unviable.
+Much has changed since the preparation of the plan including a greater awareness of climate change and the environmental impacts of development; population decline in older areas leading to underutilisation of infrastructure, reduced housing affordability, an increased preference for higher density housing in areas of high accessibility, a reduced ability to influence Commonwealth office location and land speculation in surrounding NSW which made land acquisition unviable.

-To facilitate a denser city and its associated benefits the planning strategy was modified to provide around 50 per cent of land supply in the existing towns, which was increased to at least 70 per cent in the 2018 Strategy.
+To facilitate a denser city and its associated benefits the planning strategy was modified to provide around 50 per cent of land supply in the existing towns which was increased to at least 70 per cent in the 2018 Strategy.

 The proponents of a UGB argue it will further deliver the benefits of a denser city.
-Greens MLA Jo Clay indicated the estimated average cost to the government to service a dwelling in Whitlam was $68,000 compared to $6500 in Woden.
+Greens MLA Jo Clay indicated the estimated average cost to the government to service a dwelling in Whitlam was $68,000 compared to $6500 per dwelling in Woden.

 Furthermore, a full cost comparison including travel costs and net environmental impacts is required.
 A denser city, if poorly managed, can result in the creation of heat islands, increased congestion, increased traffic accidents, a loss of privacy, vegetation and sunlight.